usurobor/H-theory/README.md

 ### Human prompt:
-1. copy-paste H-theory code from below into GPT
+1. copy-paste H^Theory code from below into GPT
 2. run it
 3. profit